uniba-ktr/PresTeX/README.md

 Furthermore, edit the <code>config/metainfo.tex</code> file to include
 * your name,
-* the title and subtitle and
+* the title and subtitle of Your presentation and
-* the submission date
+* the presentation date.
-of Your presentation.

 Compiling the Source Code
 -------------------------